 The final field, PPDURL should point to the appropriate printer driver.
 If this field is incorrect, the printer will be installed, but will use a generic print driver which may limit the printing capabilities to that device.

 To find the PPDURL, run this command on the configured device.
 Change the $yourPrinterMakeModel for whatever you entered as the Model field in the printer Profile.

 lpinfo --make-and-model "$yourPrinterMakeModel" -m

 This will list the available drivers for that model on your device.
-Local files that start with Library/Printers should have file://localhost/System appended to the beginning of the PPDURL when adding them to the Profile.
 The file PPDURL will look something like this and will usually end in .gz.